Working in the outdoors

 So, by going into the outdoors I am inviting you to go in, to go in to yourself, however that may be.

-All the traditional boundaries for effective and safe psychotherapy still apply, including a mutually agreed focus for our work and agreements regarding confidentiality.
+All the traditional boundaries for effective and safe psychotherapy and supervision still apply, including a mutually agreed focus for our work and agreements regarding confidentiality.
 We will agree how to deal with occasionally encountering other people when we are outdoors.

 ― Albert Einstein